amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 }
 ```

-Now we need to modify our todo component to use the service that we just created.
+Now we need to change our todo component to use the service that we created.

 ```javascript src/app/todo/todo.component.ts
 import { Component, OnInit } from '@angular/core';